okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/aspnet/samplecode.md

-See the [ASP.NET Web API quickstart](https://docs.microsoft.com/en-us/aspnet/web-api/overview/getting-started-with-aspnet-web-api/tutorial-your-first-web-api) for the basics of building a Web API project to follow the guide with, or download a finished sample app from our [ASP.NET example repo](https://github.com/okta/samples-aspnet/tree/master/resource-server).
+* [ASP.NET Web API quickstart](https://docs.microsoft.com/en-us/aspnet/web-api/overview/getting-started-with-aspnet-web-api/tutorial-your-first-web-api) to build a Web API project to follow the guide with
+* [ASP.NET example repo](https://github.com/okta/samples-aspnet/tree/master/resource-server) for a finished sample app that you can download